Use session keys

 }

-send it to Openfort using the endpoint /v1/sessions/:id/signature as shown below:
+send it to Openfort using the endpoint `/v1/sessions/:id/signature` or the client SDK's `sendSignatureSessionRequest` method:

 curl https://api.openfort.io/v1/sessions/ses_.../signature \